Backbeats (Lost in Translation) Lost in Translation (2003)

 21. [60m] Bob and Charlotte ride a hospital elevator with an elderly Japanese man and pantomime small jokes the whole way.

-22. [63m] Charlotte folds origami cranes in the suite while a "Find Your Soul's Purpose" cassette plays.
+22. [~63m] Charlotte folds origami cranes in the suite — earlier, around 28m, she had tried a "Find Your Soul's Purpose" self-help cassette and could not get past feeling like a loser listening to it.

 23. [65m] Charlotte takes the bullet train alone to Kyoto and walks the Heian Shrine garden.
 (Rising Action)

-24. [67m] In a temple courtyard Charlotte tries ikebana with an older woman, then calls Lauren and gets the same flatness as before.
+24. [67m] Back at the Park Hyatt Charlotte joins an ikebana class and arranges stems alongside an older Japanese woman, then calls Lauren and gets the same flatness as before.

-She kneels at a low table arranging stems under quiet instruction and the scene is genuinely beautiful, but her face does not change.
+She kneels at a low table inside the hotel arranging stems under quiet instruction and the scene is genuinely beautiful, but her face does not change.
 The phone call to Lauren that follows is short and goes nowhere.
-The route to feeling-by-template has been exhausted.
-She returns to Tokyo and folds more cranes on the bed.
-Sets up the floor conversation that will reroute everything.
+She folds more cranes on the bed.
+Sets up the floor conversation at beat 25.

 25. [69m] Late at night, head-to-head on Bob's bed, Charlotte tells him "I'm stuck."
 (Midpoint)